ab-ratul/DecodeLabs-Internship/Project1/README.md

 This program requires Python 3.x and the standard `requests` library to interface with the live threat intelligence API.

-* **Clone the Repository:** Download the project environment by running `git clone https://github.com/ab-ratul/DecodeLabs-Internship/tree/main/Project1` in your local terminal.
+* **Clone the Repository:** Download the project environment by running `git clone https://github.com/ab-ratul/password-checker.git` in your local terminal.
-* **Install Dependencies:** Execute `pip install requests` to enable the secure external HTTP calls required for the breach database.
+* **Install Dependencies:** Go to the tool directory by typing `cd password-checker`.
+Execute `pip install requests` to enable the secure external HTTP calls required for the breach database.
 * **Launch the Script:** Run the interactive terminal loop by executing `python pc.py`.
 Enter strings at the prompt to receive real-time strength classifications and vulnerability alerts.

 ## Requirements:

 Internet connection is required to check for the live data breach.
+Otherwise it will only check for password strength.

+## Disclaimer:

+This tool is intended for free and safe use.
+Only 5 character of SHA1 hash is shared with breached databases at pwnedpasswords.com to check whether the password was leaked in a known data breach.